The regulatory framework

 The RNS system

 The Regulatory News Service (RNS), operated by the London Stock Exchange, is the primary channel for regulatory announcements.
-When a company has material information to disclose, it submits an announcement to RNS for immediate distribution.
+It handles 90%+ of all UK regulatory announcements[28] — when a company has material information to disclose, it submits to RNS for immediate distribution.

 What gets announced